 Her research examines the unexpected ways that people (e.g., leaders) make higher quality decisions and influence others to do so through their use of emotions and power; specifically how the experience and expression of complex emotions (e.g., emotional ambivalence) and complex states of power (e.g., power with perspective taking) drive effective decision making.

-Naomi Rothman joined the Department of Management at Lehigh University in 2011.
-Prior to coming to Lehigh, Rothman served as an assistant professor at the College of Business, University of Illinois Urbana-Champaign.
-Naomi's research focuses on the social consequences of emotions, power, and justice in the workplace.
-Her work has appeared in Academy of Management Review, Organizational Behavior and Human Decisions Processes, Harvard Business Review, Journal of Organizational Behavior, Journal of Experimental Social Psychology, Social Psychological and Personality Science, Cognition & Emotion, Journal of Management, Academy of Management Annals, Negotiation and Conflict Management, and in edited books, including Research on Managing Groups and Teams, and Voice and Silence in Organizations.
+She has published in Harvard Business Review, Academy of Management Review, Academy of Management Annals, Organizational Behavior and Human Decision Processes, Journal of Organizational Behavior, Cognition and Emotion, Journal of Experimental Social Psychology, Social Psychological and Personality Science, Negotiation and Conflict Management, and in edited books, including Research on Managing Groups and Teams, and Voice and Silence in Organizations.

 Rothman, N.B. & Melwani, S. (2017).
 Feeling Mixed, Ambivalent, and In Flux: The Social Functions of Emotional Complexity for Leaders, Academy of Management Review, Special Issue on Integrating Affect and Emotion in Management Theory, 42, 259-282.
 (Accepted Feb 21, 2016; Published Online March 25, 2016)